mongoryhq/mongory-rb/README.md

   - Example: `where(:name.present => true)`
 - `$every`: Checks if all elements in an array match the given condition
   - Similar to `$elemMatch` but requires all elements to match
+  - At least one element in an array, or returns false
   - Example: `where(:tags.every => { :priority.gt => 5 })`

 Example: